farhanrbnn/data-transfer-protocol/README.md

 # data-transfer-protocol
-this repository contains modules of data transfer protocol (HTTP and Websocket) for measuring performance each protocol when sending data (FOR RESEARCH PURPOSE ONLY)
+this repository contains modules of data transfer protocol (HTTP and Websocket) for measuring performance each protocol when sending data

 ## Description
 ### HTTP